CDCgov/RecordLinker/docs/site/reference.md

 `IDENTIFIER`

-:   The patient's identifier.
-This is a catch-all for all identifiers for the patient
+:   An identifier for the patient.
+Matching on this will check if any identifier type/authority/value combination matches.

 `IDENTIFIER:<type>`